vladislavbailovic/fred/README.md

 ### Config file

 The feeds will be fetched from the list in config file.
 At the moment, the config file is essentially just a newline-separated list of URLs.
 See [testdata/fredrc](testdata/fredrc) for an example.

+### Usage

+Aside from limiting output to `N` number of days, it is also possible to scope the displayed topics to a subset of categories using `-t`/`--topic` CLI flag.
+Multiple topics can be added, and the articles tagged with any of the provided topics will be listed.

+Note: articles that don't have any categories in the feed will have topics assigned by parsing the article title.

+Tip: the topics filter will be applied _after_ the topics have been processed into their final string form - meaning, a more advanced matching is possible by including the separator (`:`).
+This is handy for short topics (e.g. `:go:`).